Afternoon Tea Charcuterie: A Stacked High Tea

 Bottom Layer: Petite Sandwiches & Croustinis

-The first layer of your board should have several different bite sized sandwiches available.
-You can make this easy on yourself by buying premade chicken salad, tuna salad and/or egg salad and then assembling the sandwiches from there.
+The first layer of your board should have several different bite-sized sandwiches.
+You can make this easy on yourself by buying premade chicken salad, tuna salad, and/or egg salad, then assembling the sandwiches from there.

 I fancied up the sandwiches by adding some greens like fresh dill to the egg salad croissant and microgreens on top of the chicken salad.

-Because this is technically also a charcuterie spread, I also included cured meats, cheeses and croustinis on the bottom layer.
+Because this is technically also a charcuterie spread, I included cured meats, cheeses, and crostinis on the bottom layer.

-Each of the bites with meat start with the same base: buttered, toasted croustini.
-From there I made 3-4 of each different option: lox & cream cheese; prosciutto & brie; and proscuitto & whole grain mustard.
-Feel free to mix and match flavor combinations to your preferences!
+Each of these bites starts with the same base: buttered, toasted crostini.
+From there, I made 3-4 of each option: lox & cream cheese, prosciutto & brie, and prosciutto & whole grain mustard.
+Feel free to mix and match combinations to your preferences!

 Second Layer: Scones, Jams & Clotted Cream